Pendo720/N.J-Matata/index.md

 #### Overview

 Created:
-  - An event generator using the proximity sensor on an Android device
+  - an event generator using the proximity sensor on an Android device
-  - The generated event is propagated to a backend [Project 4](https://github.com/Pendo720/Tri-Font) which routes the event to any subscribers.
+  - propagated any generated event to a backend described in [Project 4](https://github.com/Pendo720/Tri-Font) - routes the event to any subscribers.

 ### [Project 4: RT-Event Router - Java/Angular](https://github.com/Pendo720/Tri-Font)
 #### Overview